jupyterlab/hatch-jupyter-builder/docs/source/how_to_guides/migrating_data_files_projects.md

-# Migrating Python Projects that used JavaScript
+# Migrating Python Projects that used Data Files

 For existing projects that used `setuptools` and optionally the `get_data_files()` function from `jupyter_packaging`, we offer a migration